LessSass/LessSass/README.md

 ## Nesting

 When writing HTML you've probably noticed that it has a clear nested and visual hierarchy.
 CSS, on the other hand, doesn't.
-Sass will let you nest your CSS selectors in a way that follows the same visual hierarchy of your HTML.
+SASS will let you nest your CSS selectors in a way that follows the same visual hierarchy of your HTML.
 Be aware that overly nested rules will result in over-qualified CSS that could prove hard to maintain and is generally considered bad practice.
 With that in mind, here's an example of some typical styles for a site's navigation:

 ![](nesting scss.png)